ljyloo/LevelDb2Avnil/README.md

 ##Credits:
 Thanks to @ljyloo for creating this amazing converter.
-User-friendly start.bat and the rewrite of this file was by @keithkfng.
+User-friendly start.bat, the folder 'worldanvil' and the rewrite of this file was by @keithkfng.